Vinnu1/website-content-downloader/README.md

 # website-downloader
-python script to download static websites
+python script to download content from publicly accessible websites

 ### As of now
 not completed;
-downloads html pages;
+downloads text of html pages;
 bad code / optimization left;